-- 1. Atlantic coastal Europe (Algarve, Portugal) - 2.
+- 1. Atlantic coastal Europe (Barlavento Algarvio, Algarve, Portugal) - 2.
 Mediterranean alpine Europe (La Garrotxa, Catalonia) - 3.
-Mediterranean insular Europe (Madonie, Sicily) - 4.
-Continental flatland Europe (Ecséd, Hungary)
+Mediterranean insular Europe (Pollina and Castelbuono, Madonie Park, Sicily) - 4.
+Great European Plain (Ág, North Baranya, Hungary)

 This report outlines the theoretical framework, the methodological process and the results and initial conclusions of the research process.
 The results and conclusions will be revisited and used to inform the next phases of the project, namely a transnational training of trainers and the elaboration of a toolkit and teaching material for trainers of regenerative development.